ohalliday/new-blog/src/content/introduction-to-flutter.md

 ## What kind of things can I build with Flutter?

+Flutter is optimised to create 2D mobile apps that run on both Android and iOS.
+However, recent news shows that Flutter is expanding to
 HTML and CSS are our tools.
 Mauris a ante.
 Suspendisse quam sem, consequat at, commodo vitae, feugiat in, nunc.
 Morbi imperdiet augue quis tellus.
 Praesent mattis, massa quis luctus fermentum, turpis mi volutpat justo, eu volutpat enim diam eget metus.
 To copy a file type `COPY filename`. <del>Dinner’s at 5:00.</del> <span style="text-decoration:underline;">Let’s make that 7</span>.
 This <del>text</del> has been struck.

 ---